crest-summit/summit-docs/docs/Approvals/Proposal Routing.md

 **Approvals / Proposal Routing**

-When a proposal is ready to routed for Departmental and College or Institute approval, any full access User can initiate the routing process.
-All approvers and delegates assigned to the proposal are notified and must log in to Summit to review and approve the proposal.
-Once the proposal is approved by required parties, the proposal may be submitted to the sponsor.
+The Proposal Routing and Approval function in Summit allows for Users to submit proposals for routing.
+Doing so alerts the appropriate approvers there is a proposal awaiting their review and approval.
+Once the proposal is approved by all required parties, the Approved status is indicated in the proposal and it may then be submitted to the sponsor.

 # Approval Navigation
 The Approval Navigation is visible to all Users though only Approvers will see proposals on which they are approvers here.